 If you catch a bruised heel early and rest then it should recover quite quickly, usually within a few days.
 However, if the first onset of pain is ignored it can be very difficult to treat.
 This is due to the fat pad gets damaged beyond easy repair.

-If you have to be on your feet then there are a few things you can do which will reduce load in the injured foot:
+If you have to be on your feet, then there are a few things you can do which will reduce the load on the injured foot:

 - Wear a shock-absorbing/cushioning heel pad or insole in your shoes.
 This is especially important if you have to wear a hard, flat, 'sensible' shoes to work.
 Insoles or heel pads should be worn in both shoes, even if only one heel is bruised, as raising the heel on one side will cause a leg length difference which can cause other injuries to the hips and lower back.

 - Wear soft trainers with lots of cushioning in the midsole.
 They may not look good in the office but will make a big difference to the healing time.

 - Replace running shoes if they are old.
 A running shoe is designed to last for around 400 miles of running after which the midsoles are weakened through use.
-Read more on choosing running shoes.
+Read more about choosing running shoes.

 Bruised Heel Taping

 The aim of taping for a bruised heel is to compress the soft tissue under the heel, increasing the natural cushioning of the foot and protect the heel from impact.
 Taping the heel can provide pain relief by compressing the soft tissue under the heel, giving more protection to the bone.
 A simple roll of 2.5cm/1-inch non-stretch zinc oxide tape is all that is needed.